Skip to content

 The Reebok Legacy Lifter III is the third model to debut in Reebok’s popular Legacy Lifter weightlifting shoe line.
 This model has received a few key updates compared to its predecessor.

 As a whole, I think the Reebok Legacy Lifter III delivers a pretty well-rounded and strong performance in the gym.
-It’s similar to the Legacy Lifter II in many ways, but with a few cons that I think are worth acknowledging.
+It’s similar to the Legacy Lifter II in many ways so from a stability point of view this shoe delivers a strong performance.

 Who Should Invest In the Reebok Legacy Lifter III?